Start - End of Palm Terrace

 Best Time - Autumn to Late Spring

-Directions - The Palm Terrace car park can be found by taking Lewis Rd off Welshpool Rd East and then following the signs.
-Alternatively you can drive all the way up Welshpool Rd East and turn onto Lesmurdie Rd and follow that until you reach Falls Rd.
-Follow the signs and park at the trail head car park.
+Directions - The Palm Terrace car park can be found by taking Lewis Rd off Welshpool Rd East and following the signs.
+Alternatively you can take Welshpool Rd East up the hill and turn onto Lesmurdie Rd.
+Follow that until you reach Falls Rd, turn left and keep going to the car park.

 The Hike - Lesmurdie Falls, the largest and most epic of all the waterfalls in Perth, also happens to be one of the most searched for locations in Google that relates to hiking in Perth.
 This is for a good reason as the falls are super impressive from both the bottom and the top, with the opportunity for an amazing sunset just adding a little cherry on top to any visit.
 I had previously visited here before when I first started out and I was never that proud of the photos I took that day so as a result visitors to the page got a half-baked idea of what it was like to visit (you can view the archived page here).